litProgLaTeX/lpil-browser/docs/Readme.md

 added.

 This single SQLite3 database will be formed by combining multiple SQLite3 databases, one from each *draft* of a LPiL document in the collection.
+These individual *draft* databases will be produced by the LPiL-tool as it parses the document looking for important structure.

 The Glosary definitions will be stored in individual Markdown files (one per defintion).